Integrable Deformations of Sigma Models: Acknowledgements

 \section{Acknowledgements}

-We would like to thank S.~Demulder, S.~Driezen, S.~Lacroix, J.~L.~Miramontes and A.~L.~Retore for helpful discussions on the contents of these lecture notes and S.~Demulder, S.~Driezen, S.~Lacroix, N.~Levine and A.~A.~Tseytlin for comments on draft versions.
-These notes were written for lectures delivered at the school ``Integrability, Dualities and Deformations,'' which ran from 23 to 27 August 2021 in Santiago de Compostela and virtually.
+We would like to thank S.~Demulder, S.~Driezen, S.~Lacroix, J.~L.~Miramontes and A.~L.~Retore for helpful discussions on the contents of \iflectures these lecture notes \else this pedagogical review \fi and S.~Demulder, S.~Driezen, S.~Lacroix, N.~Levine and A.~A.~Tseytlin for comments on draft versions. \iflectures These notes were \else This review is based on notes \fi written for lectures delivered at the school ``Integrability, Dualities and Deformations,'' which ran from 23 to 27 August 2021 in Santiago de Compostela and virtually.
 The website for the school can be found at \href{https://indico.cern.ch/e/IDD2021}{\texttt{https://indico.cern.ch/e/IDD2021}}.
 We would also like to thank the organisers of the school for the opportunity to present these lectures and the participants of the school for many interesting discussions.
 This work was supported by a UKRI Future Leaders Fellowship (grant number MR/T018909/1).

 \begin{bibtex}[\jobname]

 @book{Faddeev:1987ph, author = "Faddeev, L. D. and Takhtajan, L. A.", title = "{Hamiltonian Methods in the Theory of Solitons}", year = "1987", publisher = "Springer" }

 @article{Zakharov:1973pp, author = "Zakharov, V. E. and Mikhailov, A. V.", title = "{Relativistically Invariant Two-Dimensional Models in Field Theory Integrable by the Inverse Problem Technique}", journal = "Sov.
 Phys.
 JETP", volume = "47", pages = "1017--1027", year = "1978" }